nolosb/discourse-sidebar-menu-panel/Readme.md

-A Discourse theme component doing two simple adjustments:
+A Discourse theme component.
+Does two simple adjustments:

 - Moves the sidebar menu toggle to the right of the header